MahmoudElhosieny/MahmoudElhosieny/README.md

 - 👋 Hi, I’m MahmoudElhosieny
-- 👀 I’m interested in web design skills
+- 👀 I’m interested in Data analysis and ML skills
-- 🌱 I’m currently learning front_End web Design and then i shall learn full stack development using MERN
+- 🌱 I’m currently learning python, SQL, ML.
-- 📫 How to reach me my E-mail: mahmoudelhosieny2019@gmail.com & my phone No. 01552415567
+- 📫 How to reach me my E-mail: mahmoudelhosieny2019@gmail.com & my phone No. 01210360349

 <!---
 MahmoudElhosieny/MahmoudElhosieny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.